-Raft systems are one of the simplest aquaponics systems to set up and is one of the more common methods used for commercial and mass production.
+Raft systems are one of the simplest aquaponics systems to set up and are most promising for commercial and mass production.
 The rafts can be reused for many cycles of planting once the plants are harvested.
-The raft system method is an easy method that can be built by a beginning aquaponics farmer.
-In the next article, we will discuss the Nutrient Film Technique System of Aquaponics.
-Subscribe to our newsletter to be notified when a new article is published.
+The raft system method is an easy method that a beginner in aquaponics can build.
+In the next article, we will discuss the "Media-Based System of Aquaponics."
+Subscribe to our newsletter to be notified when we publish new articles..